 - The use or maintenance of an asset such as a house

 - An executor behaving unethically or unfairly.

-So how can we minimise or avoid inheritance disputes and prevent further stress in a time of loss?
+So how can inheritance disputes be minimised or avoided to prevent further stress in a time of loss?

-In my experience as an estate planning lawyer, it is all too common for people to have Wills that do not clearly explain how and why the wealth and assets are to be divided.
+In the estate planning industry, it is all too common for people to have Wills that do not clearly explain how and why the wealth and assets are to be divided.
 Uncertainly causes a great deal of added strain and stress on grieving family members.

 To minimise the chances of a dispute it is paramount that people clearly articulate in their Wills how their assets are to be divided and communicate it to the family early on.
 Often a letter to the executor explaining their wishes can be very helpful.